Plumsail/helpdesk-docs/Online/Configuration Guide/Feedback.rst

 How to add feedback snippet to your messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Snippet ``{{snippet:FeedbackLink}}`` is automatically added in email notification template of a built-in trigger called “Notification: Requester – Ticket resolved”.
+Snippet ``{{snippet:Feedback}}`` is automatically added in email notification template of a built-in trigger called “Notification: Requester – Ticket resolved”.

 |FeedbackSnippet|

-This snippet adds the rating question and three pictures with different ratings for the agent — perfect, well and bad.
+This snippet adds a block with three pictures with different ratings for the agent — perfect, well and bad.
 We assume that pictures are quite self-explanatory.
 These ratings have internal value like 1 is for bad, 2 is for well and 3 is for perfect.
 End-Users will never know about it, we use these value only for building `reports`_.

 You can easily remove the snippet from the trigger as well as you can customize time when End-Users are asked for a satisfaction rating.
 Just add the snippet in email notification template of your own trigger or any other trigger.